mattiamtzlr/ratatoskr/README.md

 ## Introduction

-Ratatoskr is a small autonomous robot, called a 'micromouse' which can find the fastest path through a maze.
+Ratatoskr is a small autonomous robotic 'micromouse' that can find the fastest path through a maze.
-In two separate `search` and `run` phases, the mouse first finds the most optimal path and then traverses it, trying to accomplish both in the shortest possible time.
-In this project we designed a compact micromouse capable of traversing a maze smoothly and precisely.
-Additionally we optimised the final `run` phase such that the mouse can take diagonal paths if it is more efficient.
+In two separate `search` and `run` phases, the mouse first finds the most optimal path and then traverses it, doing both in the shortest possible time.
+In this project we designed a compact micromouse capable of traversing a maze smoothly, precisely, and efficiently, allowing it to take diagonal paths during the final `run`.

 ### Inspiration and References